leeannbent/data_sanitize/README.md

 ### Prerequisites

-This code is written for Python 2.7.
+This code is written for Python 2.7 on Ubuntu 16.04.6.
 It assumes the installation of the pytz library, which can be found [here](https://pypi.org/project/pytz/).

 ### Running